MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 == Description ==

 Genesis Super Customizer adds options to customize colors, create a fixed header that shrinks on scroll, upload logos, and much more, all through the native Wordpress Customizer interface.
-It's the easiest way to customize the design of your Genesis Theme.
+It's the easiest way to customize the design of the Genesis theme or your custom child theme.
 Please note this plugin requires the Genesis theme to be activated.

 More information can be found at [http://supercustomizer.com](http://supercustomizer.com "Genesis Super Customizer").